WHAT WE BELIEVE

 WE BELIEVE IN TRANSPARENCY

 The grocery store and farmers markets can be a confusing place these days with so many labels (and claims) being placed on food.
 As consumers, we've found this incredibly frustrating since a lot of products are being misrepresented as “Natural” or “Grassfed” or “Free Range”.
 Unfortunately those “natural” labeled foods can contain GMOs and a lot worse.
 The “grassfed” meat may have never seen quality pasture in its life.
 And those “free range” eggs may rarely see the outside apart from a dirt patch ring around the barn.

 We believe in transparency.
 Our farm is open for viewing so our customers can actually verify we are doing what we are claiming .
 We have nothing to hide and take pride in raising animals in their natural environment.
 You can come see our feed bags and confirm we are using GMO, Pesticide, Herbicide, Synthetic Fertilizer FREE, Certified Organic Feed and fresh pasture.
 We love getting asked the tough questions and explaining why we do things.
 We love knowing that consumers are taking control of their food choices and are becoming highly educated on the subject.

 The claims we make are also 3rd party verified by inspectors.
-We are Certified Organic and Animal Welfare Approved as we feel these are the most meaningful standards.
+We are Certified Organic and Demeter as we feel these are the most meaningful standards.

 Have you been to Lost Savanna?
 Come check us out next time you're in the area and we would be happy to show you around.